- Optimizely Feature Experimentation

 Binomiallikelihood for observed successes (conversions) and usesBetapriors for the success probabilities. - The posterior distribution for the success probabilities is also a

-Betadistribution. - Example: If you have a prior belief about a conversion rate, and then observe new conversion data, the Beta-Binomial model updates your belief to a posterior distribution.
+Betadistribution. - For example, If you have a prior belief about a conversion rate, and then observe new conversion data, the Beta-Binomial model updates your belief to a posterior distribution.

 - Assumes a